THE NAME OF GOD AS REVEALED IN EXODUS 3:14

-For those who do not know, in Judaism the Talmud is designated the Oral Law and the Torah the Written Law.
+For those who do not know, in Judaism the Talmud is designated as the Oral Law and the Torah as the Written Law.
 Orthodox and more traditional Jews believe that the Oral Law was revealed to Moses on Mount Sinai at the same time as he was given the Torah, and that the Oral Law was passed down by him through many generations of sages before being written down and ultimately sealed in the Talmud.
 The Talmud has from the time of its closure been invested with enormous authority in Judaism and continues to be the sole basis of Jewish law (halakhah) to the present day.
 Such is the Talmud’s authority that the mere suggestion that it contains an erroneous reading of the biblical text – such as the identification of ehyeh asher ehyeh as a Divine name – would not even be contemplated by many Jews today despite the clear biblical evidence that such is the case.
 It is, therefore, perhaps unsurprising that despite the obvious irreconcilability of the words of Exodus 3:13-14 with the Talmudic identification of ehyeh asher ehyeh as a Divine name, the tradition of misidentifying it as such was nonetheless preserved in post-Talmudic rabbinic writings and in Judaism generally and continues to the present day.

 However, the story of Exodus 3:14 in the Talmud does not quite end there.
 There is one other passage that, although making no mention of the words of Exodus 3:14, does I believe shed light on how the four enigmatic words of this verse were understood and celebrated in Mosaic times and does so in a way that is perfectly compatible with the biblical text and that perfectly reflects their importance to Moses and to Jewish religious observance.
 I will consider that passage in an endnote to a later part of this website (endnote 40).